frontlinesms/ContactService.js/README.md

 #ContactService.js spec v1
 You can assume a contactService variable will be available in the global scope, initialised before your function.
 It contains the following methods:
-- getAll() : returns all 'objects'
+- getAll(onTrigger, onFetch) : fetches all 'objects'
-- getAllMatches(searchString) : returns all objects that match the searchString
+- getAllMatches(searchString, onTrigger, onFetch) : fetches all objects that match the searchString
-- getFilteredMatches(selectedIds, searchString) : returns all objects that match the searchString, but excludes any in the selectedIds list
+- getFilteredMatches(selectedIds, searchString, onTrigger, onFetch) : fetches all objects that match the searchString, but excludes any in the selectedIds list
-- getFilteredMatches(selectedIds) : returns all objects, but excludes any in the selectedIds list.
+- getFilteredMatches(selectedIds, onTrigger, onFetch) : fetches all objects, but excludes any in the selectedIds list.

+Callbacks
+- onTrigger callbacks are called by the *get* methods.
+- onFetch callbacks are called by the *get*  and accept a single parameter, data, which contains the fetched data.

 All four methods will return a list of 'grouping' objects.